Who is the Top Investor In Sally Beauty Holdings Inc. (SBH)?

-Sally Beauty Holdings Inc. (NYSE: SBH) is -29.79% lower on its value in year-to-date trading and has touched a low of $11.28 and a high of $21.86 in the current 52-week trading range.
+Sally Beauty Holdings Inc. (NYSE: SBH) is -31.42% lower on its value in year-to-date trading and has touched a low of $11.28 and a high of $21.86 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The SBH stock was last observed hovering at around $13.39 in the last trading session, with the day’s loss setting it -0.43% off its average median price target of $14.25 for the next 12 months.
-It is also 13.6% off the consensus price target high of $15.00 offered by 6 analysts, but current levels are -17.82% lower than the price target low of $11.00 for the same period.
+The SBH stock was last observed hovering at around $12.11 in the last trading session, with the day’s gains setting it 0.55% off its average median price target of $14.25 for the next 12 months.
+It is also 15.6% off the consensus price target high of $15.00 offered by 6 analysts, but current levels are -15.09% lower than the price target low of $11.00 for the same period.

 Top 5 Cheap Stocks to Own Right Now